taltonji2/PreReqChecker/README.md

 The purpose of this class is to create an Adjacency List and return the dependencies of the course structure.

 Takes two arguments:
 - An input file detailing the number of courses related to the department directory
+ formatted: (Number of courses, Course ID's, Number of Edges, Course ID followed by a prerequisite ID)
 - An output file

 returns the full adjacency list structure.